 About Our Department

 Communication Studies has been an organized department since Edwin Shurter was appointed an associate professor of oratory at The University in 1899.
-Today, the Communication Studies Department has over 700 undergraduate majors, 110 graduate students, and 18 faculty.
+Today, the Communication Studies Department has approximately 700 undergraduate majors and 185 minors, 70 graduate students, and over 30 teaching faculty.